NoNPCSociety/nonpcsociety.github.io/docs/ace/ACE_Public_Specification_v1.0.md

 - Prohibited or illegal content
 - Incomplete or invalid submission

-ACE must publish:
+ACE MUST publish:

 - Total number of submissions
 - Total rejected count
 - Rejection counts categorized by reason

-Individual rejection explanations are not required to be publicly disclosed.
+Individual rejection explanations are not required.

 ---